Geoff Thomas (footballer, born 1964): International career

-In May 1991, Thomas won his first England cap when he was picked by Graham Taylor in a European Championship qualifier against Turkey in Izmir.
+In May 1991, Thomas won his first England cap when he was picked by Graham Taylor in a European Championship qualifier against Turkey in İzmir.
 He also represented his country against the Soviet Union, Argentina, Australia, New Zealand and Malaysia that year, and went on to win nine caps, his last coming against France at Wembley in 1992.

 Leukaemia

 In June 2003, after a year in retirement, Thomas revealed he had been diagnosed with chronic myeloid leukaemia, from which he later recovered.
-He won the BBC Sports Personality of the Year Helen Rollason Award in 2005, after he raised over £150,000 for the Leukaemia Research charity by cycling 2,200 miles in 21 days, completing the route of all 21 stages of the 2005 Tour de France a few days ahead of the race itself.
+He won the BBC Sports Personality of the Year Helen Rollason Award in 2005, after he raised over £150,000 for the Leukaemia Research charity by cycling 2,200 miles (3540km) in 21 days, completing the route of all 21 stages of the 2005 Tour de France a few days ahead of the race itself.

 In 2005, he was voted in Palace's Centenary XI, and was then given a Special Achievement Award for his services to the club as captain in 2008.

 In 2007, Thomas announced his intention to ride the Tour de France route again.